andyweiss1982/sc-twitter-rails/README.md

 This app is designed around two models, TwitterCall and User:

 - TwitterCall has two string fields, handle and slug, each of which must be present and unique.
-- TwitterCall implements a #response method, which fetches the 25 must recent tweets for its handle.
+- TwitterCall implements a #response method, which fetches the 25 most recent tweets for its handle.
 - The actual API call is made through the [Twitter Gem's](https://github.com/sferik/twitter) #user_timeline method.
 - #response also implements a low-level 5 minute cache and some basic error handling.
 - User is just a simple [Devise](https://github.com/plataformatec/devise) backed user, with email and password fields.